 'I love watching my clients and their businesses grow and adapt to the fast-changing world we live in, and being part of their growth and business strategy.
 I like to consider the strategies and options available, and tailor bespoke solutions to suit their budgets and their short- and longer-term goals.'

 Hadleigh was listed as one of the world’s leading patent professionals in the 2020 and 2021 IAM Patent 1000 index, based on peer and client reviews.
 He is described as a ‘versatile operator comfortable handling a wide range of technology from sensors to smartphone apps'.

-Hadleigh was also selected by his peers for inclusion in the 2023 Best Lawyers in New Zealand™ in the field of IP law.
+Hadleigh was also selected by his peers for inclusion in the 2023 and 2024 Best Lawyers in New Zealand™ in the field of IP law.
 He was also recently noted as a recommended individual in IAM Patent 1000 for 2022.

 - BE (Hons) (Elec), University of Canterbury (2001)